ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 24. Close Word.

 25. Since Holly has her Outlook mailbox open, she is simply going to email the file that she just created to Alex.
-Select the **Outlook pon the Web** tab in your browser that contains Holly's mailbox that you just used in the prior task when you emailed Alex.
+Select the **Outlook on the Web** tab in your browser that contains Holly's mailbox that you just used in the prior task when you emailed Alex.

 26. Send an email to Alex Wilber and attach the file that you just created and stored on the Desktop.